Deciphering the Role of Helios, the Sun God of Greek Mythology

 - The Colossus of Rhodes: Ancient Greek Mega Statue

 His two sons with Perse were King Aietes (Aeete) of Kolchis (Colchis) and King Perses of Persia.
 Phaethon was his son born from Helios’ relationship with Clymene and he had three (or five) daughters with her, known collectively as the Heliades .
 The sun god also had seven sons with Rhode, and a daughter named Electryone.

 These sons were said to have been smarter and stronger than any other men and soon became the rulers of Rhodes.
 Three of the main cities, Ialysos, Cameiros, and Lindos, are said to be named for three of his sons.
 Meanwhile, two of his nymph daughters, Lampetia and Phaethusa, were in charge of overseeing his cattle on Thrinacia.

 Helios the sun god of Greek mythology on a red-figure calyx-krater from circa 430 BC.
 (British Museum / CC BY-SA 4.0)

 Helios in Art – How Did the Ancients Depict the Greek Sun God?

 Helios appeared in all kinds of Greek art.
-He’s generally depicted as a young man wearing a crown of the sun’s rays, or with bright, curly hair.
-His piercing eyes reflect the legends of his all-seeing gaze and he’s clothed in a garment fit for a god.
-A simpler Greek symbol for Helios is a large haloed eye.
+Generally depicted as a young man wearing a crown of the sun’s rays, or with bright, curly hair, his piercing eyes reflect the legends of his all-seeing gaze.
+Within ancient Greek depiction the sun god Helios is usually clothed in a garment fit for a god.
+A simpler Greek symbol for Helios is a large, haloed eye.